The Barong Tagalog fabrics can sound very foreign to many. Read on below to get to know them better, so you may choose the best barong for you.

 The Jusi Barong is ideal for those who don’t want to spend a lot of money on a barong but still want a more refined and classic look.
 Made out of a type of silk, this barong is more opaque and softer to the touch than the Organza but is still less expensive than the Pina Barong.
 Just like the Organza fabric, the Jusi material can be found in many different colors and styles.
 One particular style is the Jusi-Pina Barong, which is Jusi, but has small stripes that resemble that of the Pina fabric.
 Another style is the Monochromatic Jusi Barong, which has been hand-dyed to have a gradient or hombre effect of color from the top of the garment to the bottom.
 To get a Jusi Barong for yourself, click here to go to Barong Warehouse’s many different styles.

-Similar to Jusi, but more affordable is the Jusilyn Barong, which is also made out of silk and is more opaque than Jusi.
+Similar to Jusi, but more affordable is the Jusilyn Barong, which is also made out of silk with a polyester mix.
+It is more opaque than Jusi.
 Click here to see our selection of Jusilyn barongs.

 Alternatively, we have some closely resembling hand-woven and embroidered Cocoon and Silk Barongs that are just as beautiful and illustrious.
 Click here to see their amazing level of craftmanship.